 Once past the literal, descriptive word choices, your thought process will most likely turn to metaphors.
 These can be great if they’re not overly used to the point of being trite.
 For example, since many companies think of themselves as the top in their industry, the world is full of names like Summit, Apex, Pinnacle, Peak and so on.
 While there’s nothing inherently wrong with these names, they’re overworked.
 Instead, look for combinations of positive words and metaphors, and you’ll be much better served.
 A good example is the data storage company Iron Mountain, a name that conveys strength and security without sounding commonplace.

-Mistake #6: Making your business name so obscure, customers will never know what it means
+Mistake #6: Naming your business something so obscure, customers will never know what it means

 It’s great for a name to have a special meaning or significance–it’s sets up a story that can be used to tell the company message.
 But if the reference is too obscure or too hard to spell and pronounce, you may never have the opportunity to speak to that customer because they’ll simply pass you by as irrelevant.